Who We Are

 The Garden Club runs the weeks of July 5th to August 23rd, 2021.
-Registration is required and is open until June 21st, or until all the places are full, whichever comes first.
+Registration is required and is open until all the places are full.
 There are no fees to attend Garden Club; however, children must bring their own lunches

 In 2021, we are hosting a community consultation process for our gardens at Hector Toe-Blake.
 Information about consultation sessions will be updated on this webpage and on our social media.